 KEY DATES APPROACHING !!!

-Applications due at end January 2017 …. please look at material posted for your consideration.
+Applications due, either by end January (for the current year) or end September (for the next academic year) each year …. please look at material posted for your consideration.

 “Ireland’s been amazing of course, friendly people, beautiful landscape, and surprisingly good weather.
 Our program sounds like it’s about 10-12 students max and probably less which sounds really nice and the setup seems excellent…..
 Adjusting here hasn’t been too difficult the culture isn’t too far off our own, same language certainly helps.
 People are super friendly and the pub environment is very inviting. ….All around things are going well for us here though.” – Nic Burton (Masters candidate LIT Limerick, Ireland, 2014-2015)